Should I Request a C-Section After Traumatic Birth? What Therapists and NICE Guidelines Actually Say

 These questions feel like a countdown.
 A reminder of what's coming.
 And you still don't know what you're going to do about it.

-If you've been lying awake googling "should I ask for a C-section" at 11pm while everyone else is asleep — this article is for you.
+If you've been lying awake googling "should I ask for an elective C-section" at 11pm while everyone else is asleep — this article is for you.
 Not to tell you what the right answer is, because there isn't one answer that's right for everyone.
 But to help you understand what's actually driving the question, what you're actually entitled to ask for, and what would genuinely help you work it out.

 picture of a pregnant women contemplating whether to request a C-section or go into spontaneous labour